Information and majorization theory for fermionic phase-space distributions

+We analyze these entropies and their bounds in Fig.~\hyperref[fig:UncertaintyRelations]{2(b)} and Fig.~\hyperref[fig:UncertaintyRelations]{2(c)}.
+When taking the limit $r \to 1$, the two uncertainty relations $S(W)\ge -1+\ln 2$ and $S(Q)\ge -1$ resemble the bosonic Wigner entropy conjecture for Wigner-positive states~\cite{VanHerstraeten2021a} and the Wehrl-Lieb inequality~\cite{Wehrl1978,Wehrl1979,Lieb1978}, respectively, except for a minus sign.
+See~\cite{SM}\textbf{(g)} for details.

-\textit{Discussion} --- We have derived fermionic uncertainty relations, Eqs. \eqref{eq:SMURs} and \eqref{eq:EURs}, as well as fermionic majorization relations, Eqs. \eqref{eq:MajorizationWignerW} and \eqref{eq:MajorizationHusimiQ}.
+\textit{Discussion}---We have derived fermionic uncertainty relations [Eqs.~\eqref{eq:SMURs} and \eqref{eq:EURs}], as well as fermionic majorization relations [Eqs.~\eqref{eq:MajorizationGlauberP}-\eqref{eq:MajorizationHusimiQ}].
 These relations are fundamentally implied by Pauli's principle, which states that the vacuum (excited) state has the lowest (highest) occupation.
 Since all physical states of a single fermionic mode are Gaussian, the moment-based, entropy-based, and majorization-based uncertainty relations are all equivalent (for a given phase-space distribution $z$).
-First, it is simple to see that $S_r (z) = \ln r /(1-r) - (1/2) \ln [- \det \gamma (z)]$ for all Gaussian $z$, hence \eqref{eq:SMURs} and \eqref{eq:EURs} are equivalent.
-Second, the equivalence between \eqref{eq:SMURs} and \eqref{eq:MajorizationWignerW}, \eqref{eq:MajorizationHusimiQ} is a consequence of the behavior of the majorization relation \eqref{eq:MajorizationRelation} under a change of Grassmann-valued variable \footnote{We note that any physical distributions $z_1 (\alpha_1)$ is related to another distribution $z_2 (\alpha_2)$ by $\alpha_2 \to \alpha_1 = \sqrt{M} \, \alpha_2$ such that $z_2 (\alpha_2) \to z_1 (\alpha_1) = M \, z_2 (\alpha_2)$, where $M = z_{2,\text{B}}/z_{1,\text{B}}$ is a real number.
-Then, the majorization relation \eqref{eq:MajorizationRelation} can be rewritten as $\int \mathcal{D} \alpha_1 \, f(z_1) = \int \mathcal{D} \alpha_2 \, f(M \, z_2)/M \ge \int \mathcal{D} \alpha_2 \, f(z_2)$.
-(Note here that a change of coordinates for Grassmann variables is accompanied by the \textit{inverse} Jacobian.)
-Since $f$ is concave and fulfills $f(0)=0$, it is subadditive, and thus the latter relation is fulfilled if $0 \le M \le 1$ which implies $\det \gamma (z_1) \ge (\le) \det \gamma (z_2)$ when $\abs{z_{1,\text{B}}} \ge (\le) \abs{z_{2,\text{B}}}$.
-The converse statement follows from transforming the left-hand side of \eqref{eq:MajorizationRelation} instead.}.
-The Gaussian nature of $z$ is the key feature enabling our exact derivation here, in sharp contrast with bosonic uncertainty relations and majorization relations, which remain hard problems.
+First, it is simple to see that $S_r (z) = \ln r /(1-r) - (1/2) \ln [- \det \gamma (z)]$ for all Gaussian $z$; hence~\eqref{eq:SMURs} and~\eqref{eq:EURs} are equivalent.
+Second, the equivalence between~\eqref{eq:SMURs} and~\eqref{eq:MajorizationGlauberP}-\eqref{eq:MajorizationHusimiQ} is a consequence of how the majorization relation~\eqref{eq:MajorizationRelation} behaves under a change of Grassmann-valued variables, see~\cite{SM}\textbf{(e)}.
+The Gaussian nature of $z$ is the key feature that enables our exact derivation here, in sharp contrast to bosonic uncertainty relations and majorization relations, which remain challenging problems.

+With our analysis, we have paved the ground for studying quantum information problems in fermionic systems.
+In~\cite{App}, we discuss the implications of our quantum informational approach to fermionic phase-space on quantum cloning and quantum fermionic channels: We demonstrate that a single fermion can be cloned by showing that the no-cloning uncertainty relations do not put any constraints on the clones and discuss how the (in the single-mode case most general) thermal loss channel--describing Gaussian diffusion or a heat flow--increases disorder in phase space.
+We envision further application in \textit{e.g.}, the context of entanglement theory and quantum cryptography.